mdiamanti/Jaco2-ROS-CAN-pkgs/README.md

 ## How to use this repository
 The `can_comm` and `gazebo_plugin` packages were developed in order to be used in combination and to control remotely the movement of the robotic arm.
 Otherwise, each package can be used separately after some small modifications to meet a different purpose.

 The `can_comm` node receives through the socketcan device the desired joint angular position of the arm, which is then sent to `gazebo_plugin` node that is responsible for executing the corresponding trajectory.
+The significant thing about this process is that an extra node is needed to expose CAN frames from socketcan to a ROS topic.
+For this reason, `socketcan_bridge` package from [ros_canopen](https://github.com/ros-industrial/ros_canopen) is also used.
+More information about its role is given in the official ROS page [here](http://wiki.ros.org/socketcan_bridge?distro=melodic).

 An overview of the above described process is given by the following ROS graph, generated with the use of the ROS tool rqt_graph.